Byte-Bard/social-media-sentiment-analysis/README.md

 File Structure
-sentiment.csv: The CSV file containing social media comments data. sentiment_analysis.ipynb: The Jupyter Notebook file with the code for sentiment analysis. requirements.txt: A list of Python libraries required for running the project.
+sentiment.csv: The CSV file containing social media comments data. sentiment_analysis.ipynb: The Jupyter Notebook file with the code for sentiment analysis.
 Contributing
 Contributions to this project are welcome.
 Please follow the standard GitHub workflow: